 When can my kids go back to school?

-Victorian government school students will begin a phased return to classrooms before the end of May, following advice from Victoria’s Chief Health Officer that it is safe for the community to do so.
+Victorian government school students will only return to classrooms following advice from Victoria’s Chief Health Officer that it is safe for the community to do so.

 Where can I find more information?